 Please keep in mind that fees may be charged on all transactions sent to the live, production environment, so a few real tests are recommended, but the majority of testing should be done in the Vantiv Prelive environment.

 Chargent's Salesforce integration with Vantiv supports tokenization, which replaces credit card numbers or bank account numbers with a reference code called a token.
 The account number is then stored in Vantiv's vault, and the token is stored in your Salesforce account and referenced for future transactions.

-Since you do not store the customer's credit card account information, the scope of PCI compliance is reduced, and if your systems were ever breached your liability may be limited, since only a token is stored in Salesforce rather than any critical customer account numbers.
+Since you do not store the customer's credit card account information, the scope of PCI compliance is reduced, and if your systems were ever breached only tokens that can only be used with your account are stored in Salesforce, rather than any critical customer account numbers.